-- The gray areas on the top and bottom of the screen will not be printed; however, the entire image displayed will be recorded.
+- Images shot in are shot with a small number of recording pixels.
+Therefore, printing on paper larger than postcard or L size will result in rough photo prints (p.
+71). - The gray areas on the top and bottom of the screen will not be printed; however, the entire image displayed will be recorded.

-Shooting Close-ups (Macro)
+🖏 Shooting Close-ups (Macro)

 You can shoot an object at a close distance or approach an object to shoot the close-up of it.
-The focusing range from the end of the lens is 3 - 50 cm (1.2 in. -1.6 ft.).
+The focusing range from the end of the lens is 1 - 50 cm (0.39 in. - 1.6 ft.).